-Students who do not have strong math, reading, and/or English skills are strongly encouraged to take the COMPASS assessment to determine if transitional studies courses can improve their academic performance.
+Students who do not have strong math, reading, and/or English skills are strongly encouraged to take the NEXT GENERATION ACCUPLACER assessment to determine if transitional studies courses can improve their academic performance.

 Main Campus Map

 Most of the KCC services discussed in this orientation are provided on the main KCC campus.
 RMTC staff can help you locate departments on campus.
-Use this map to find the buildings in which those departments are located.
+See the campus map to find the buildings in which those departments are located.